Global wave-front sets of Banach, Fr{\'e}chet and Modulation space types, and pseudo-differential operators: Introduction

-In particular, we recover the microlocality and microellipticity properties that hold for wave-front sets of Sobolev type introduced by H{\"o}rmander \cite{Ho1}, and classical wave-front sets with respect to smoothness (cf. Sections 8.1 and 8.2 in \cite{Ho2}), as well as for wave-front sets of Banach function types in \cite{CJT1}, and $\mathscr S$ and $H^{s_1,s_2}$ wave-front sets in \cite{CoMa} and \cite{Me}.
+In this paper we introduce global wave-front sets for temperate distributions with respect to certain Banach or Fr\'echet spaces $\cB$.
+In particular, we focus on the case of modulation spaces $\cB=M(\omega,\mathscr B)$, parameterized with the translation invariant Banach function space $\mathscr B$ and the weight function $\omega$.
+We refer to these families of global wave-front sets as wave-front sets of $\cB$-type or modulation space type, respectively.
+We also establish mapping properties for global wave-front sets under the action of a broad class of pseudo-differential operators of $\SG$-type (cf. e.{\,}g. \cite{Co, ES, Sc, Me:94, Parenti}).
+In this context, our approach links the ``local'' analysis carried out in \cite{CJT1,PTT1}, with the ``global'' analogue treated, e.{\,}g., in \cite{CoMa}.
+In particular, we recover the microlocality and microellipticity properties that hold for wave-front sets of Sobolev type introduced by H{\"o}rmander \cite{Ho1}, and classical wave-front sets with respect to smoothness (cf. Sections 8.1 and 8.2 in \cite{Ho2}), as well as for wave-front sets of Banach function type in \cite{CJT1}, and wave-front sets with respect to $\mathscr S$ and $H^2_{s_1,s_2}$ in \cite{CoMa} and \cite{Me:94}.
+Here $H^2_{s_1,s_2}$ is denoted by $H^{s_1,s_2}$ in \cite{CoMa, Me:94}.
+We also extend the mapping properties in \cite{CoMa} to a broader class of pseudo-differential operators, which contains those considered in \cite{CoMa}.